-- # "If I do not survive, lay me on a bier and wreath my hair with polemonium." - "If the solution were so simple, the problem would not now face us." - \ "If we venture forward, gallinippers will bleed us." - If you truly believe that such an undertaking will solve our dilemma, I suggest that you be the one who puts the theory to the test." - Figure 12 "Impotent rage is inopportune, yet in this instance it seems to be our only recourse." - Fin all candor, it appears that I need only run faster than you." - # "In the chill fires of hell, the two of us shall be equal." - \ "In this circumstance, I can think of no useful magic.
-What other assets do we command?" - Fig. "In this dimension, up and down are as one and we may travel on waves of thought." - Full "Is naught to be done to abate this nuisance?" - \ "It behooves me to suggest that we cease this bickering and flee for our lives." - # "It explodes the nerve fibers, in the brain and elsewhere." - "It is a field that interests me.
-That and antique fulgurite manufacture." - "It is a small trick I learned as a child, which I still find useful on occasion." - "It is a black as my mood." - \ "It is an ill tide that washes no-one's feet clean. " - # "It is not a matter solely of abstract interest." - \ "It is possible there is virtue in this credo." - \ "It is written that you should face your fears, as once you flee you will never stop.
-I currently favor a counter philosophy." - Fig. "It seems that this map is open to liberal interpretation." - \ "Its creator would be proud to see such an inventive use for this device." - \ "I will deal with it.
-I have matched such creatures many times. " - \ "Lance your seething guilt; the outcome was inevitable." - \ "Let us forever quit this accursed place." - \ "Let us hasten: man-owls and hedge-sprites prowl this night." - Hooking back on the matter, I must admit my choice of spell was unwise." - \ "Luckily, I brought with me a quantity of hallucinogenic resin." - \ "Madness skulks nearby." - \ "May I ask you to elaborate on the nature of your bizarre errand?" - \ "May your sodden corpse be gnawed by skates and porbeagles." - \ "Melancholy is soon dissipated by violence." - \ "Menial tasks are for underlings.
-Address yourself to that fellow." - \ "Misfortune follows misfortune!
-Another innocent victim has been done away with!" - \ "Modesty prevents me from taking full credit." - \ "My companion was merely dusting your valuable ornament with that piece of sacking so as to allow its greater appreciation."
+- "If I do not survive, lay me on a bier and wreath my hair with polemonium." - "If the solution were so simple, the problem would not now face us." - ❀ "If we venture forward, gallinippers will bleed us." - "If you truly believe that such an undertaking will solve our dilemma, I suggest that you be the one who puts the theory to the test." - ❀ "If you utter any further inane fripperies I shall be forced to summon my creature." - # "Impotent rage is inopportune, yet in this instance it seems to be our only recourse." - ❀ "In all candor, I feel that your flattery has some hidden purpose." - ❀ "In all candor, it appears that I need only run faster than you." - ❀ "In the chill fires of hell, the two of us shall be equal." - ❀ "In this circumstance, I can think of no useful magic.
+What other assets do we command?" - ❀ "In this dimension, up and down are as one and we may travel on waves of thought." - ❀ "Is naught to be done to abate this nuisance?" - "It behooves me to suggest that we cease this bickering and flee for our lives." - "It explodes the nerve fibers, in the brain and elsewhere." - ❀ "It is a field that interests me.
+That and antique fulgurite manufacture." - ❀ "It is a malady every traveler risks even those of our exalted station." - ❀ "It is a small trick I learned as a child, which I still find useful on occasion." - ❀ "It is a black as my mood." - ❀ "It is an ill tide that washes no-one's feet clean. " - "It is not a matter solely of abstract interest." - "It is possible there is virtue in this credo." - "It is written that you should face your fears, as once you flee you will never stop.
+I currently favor a counter philosophy." - "It seems that this map is open to liberal interpretation." - "Its creator would be proud to see such an inventive use for this device." - "I will deal with it.
+I have matched such creatures many times." - "Lance your seething guilt; the outcome was inevitable." - "Let us forever quit this accursed place." - "Let us hasten: man-owls and hedge-sprites prowl this night." - ❀ "Looking back on the matter, I must admit my choice of spell was unwise." - ❀ "Luckily, I brought with me a quantity of hallucinogenic resin." - ✤ "Madness skulks nearby." - ❀ "May I ask you to elaborate on the nature of your bizarre errand?" - ❀ "May your sodden corpse be gnawed by skates and porbeagles." - ❀ "Melancholy is soon dissipated by violence." - ❀ "Menial tasks are for underlings.
+Address yourself to that fellow." - ❀ "Misfortune follows misfortune!
+Another innocent victim has been done away with!" - "Modesty prevents me from taking full credit." - "My companion was merely dusting your valuable ornament with that piece of sacking so as to allow its greater appreciation."